HashMapsData2Value/AlgorandFAQ/README.md

 ### What is Algorand?

+Algorand is a blockchain-based cryptocurrency platform that aims to be secure, scalable, and decentralized.
+The Algorand platform supports smart contract functionality and its consensus algorithm is based on a proof-of-stake and Byzantine Agreement protocol.[5][2][6][7][8]
+Algorand’s native cryptocurrency is called Algo.

+From the Wikipedia page [(currently in draft)](https://en.wikipedia.org/wiki/Draft:Algorand).

 ### What are the benefits and Unique Selling Points of Algorand?

+The heart of Algorand, and what makes it stick out, is its deceptively simple consensus mechanism that results in Pure Proof of Stake.
+This allows it to solve the Blockchain Trilemma of Scaleable, Secure and Decentralized.

+- Transactions per Second: ~1k (by end of 2021 -> 46k)
+- Transaction Finality: ~4.5s (by end of 2021 -> ~2.5s)
+- Transaction Cost: 1000 microAlgos/0.001 Algos, approximately $0.0015 or 0.15 cents (2021-05-14).
+- Guaranteed to never fork!
+- Layer 1 Smart Contracts, part of the consensus protocol
+- Algorand Standard Assets being first-class citizens (Fungible & Non-Fungible Tokens)
+- Carbon Neutrality
+- Automatic Staking

+Algorand is not the absolute fastest blockchain out there, or the cheapest.
+There are other blockchains that claim to be able to handle higher TPS.
+But the combination of all of these properties  makes Algorand uniquely suited for a number of applications.

+On a more subjective note, the following have also been praised:
+- The quality of the developer docs.
+- The UI of the official mobile Algorand app.

 ### How is Algorand guaranteed to never fork?

 The probability of a network fork occurring is a function of a parameter that the team behind Algorand set at its creation.
 It was decided to set it to have a 1 in 1 000 000 000 000 000 000 (1/10^-18) risk of a fork.
-Note that the the age of the Universe is estimated at around 13.772 billion years, which is roughly 4.3 x 10^17 seconds.
+Note that the the age of the Universe is estimated at around 4.3 x 10^17 seconds.
 Thus, the probability of a fork taking place is pretty much non-existent.

 Refer to the [paper](https://www.algorand.com/Algorand_%20A%20secure%20and%20efficient%20distributed%20ledger.pdf) for more information.